nadeemabdulhamid/csc101-repo-fall2024/lsy/lsy.md

 1. Find an example of an L-system on the internet (you can search for pages [like this one](https://paulbourke.net/fractals/lsys/)) and produce a modified version.
 You should submit a text file containing:
     - a link to the original source,
     - your complete modified set of rules
-    - a description of what you change, why, and how it changed the rendered image.
+    - a description of what you changed, why, and how it changed the rendered image.

 2. Design an completely original L-system of your own.
 You should submit the following in your text file: